mercadopago/devsite-docs/guides/sdks/official/java/preferences.en.md

 ## Get preference

-Check all the payment information for a product or service with the ID of the preference of your choice.
+You can get all payment information for a product or service with the desired preference ID using the SDK below.
+For details on the request parameters, access the [Get Preference](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/preferences/_checkout_preferences_id/get) API.

 [[[
 ```java